ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 new service requests and the need to recover data objects and restore the placement groups to the current state.
 The ``osd recovery delay start`` setting allows an OSD to restart, re-peer and even process some replay requests before starting the recovery process.
-The ``osd recovery threads`` setting limits the number of threads for the recovery process (1 thread by default).
 The ``osd recovery thread timeout`` sets a thread timeout, because multiple OSDs may fail, restart and re-peer at staggered rates.
 The ``osd recovery max active`` setting limits the  number of recovery requests an OSD will entertain simultaneously to